abdalla-diaai/readme-generator/README.md

 ### Possible Issues

-Links to internal sections works only in normal mode not preview mode.
+Links to internal sections works only in normal mode not preview mode when viewed in VScode but works normally in GitHub.

 ## Credit